 As I mentioned these sweets had their origins in North Carolina.
 Stokes Food has the patent on the variety and name “Stokes Purple”.
 For more on that story here is another video for your viewing pleasure:

 The flavor of the potato is outstanding, part of that is due to it’s more dry texture that leaves you will less water and more flavor.
-I think these characteristics make them an excellent choice for homemade sweet potatoes fries (on my list of things to try in the new year).
+I think these characteristics make them an excellent choice for homemade sweet potatoes fries (check out my recipe).
 They also are not as sweet as other sweet potatoes, which I approve of.
 Unlike purple beans, these purple sweet potatoes don’t lose color when cooked in fact that purple color even intensifies as well as their health benefits.
+If you want to see their vivid color on full display trying making my Purple Sweet Potato Gnocchi.

 I made them for the first time for Christmas dinner.
 I choose to steam them.
 I started steaming my sweet potatoes after watching an episode of Good Eats.
 Alton Brown said that while you can bake them that takes time and mutes their sweetness (probably why people decided to throw piles of brown sugar or marshmallows on them).
 Boiling is not a good option as sweet potatoes water log really fast.
 So steaming gets the job done fast without sacrificing the flavor or texture.